Percent of adults who have smoked 100 or more cigarettes in their lifetime and who currently smoke some days or every day

 Measure Overview

-State Health Compare presents annual, state-level rates of adults who smoke traditional tobacco cigarettes based on findings from the Behavioral Risk Factor Surveillance System (BRFSS).
-These rates can be broken down by education level (less than high school, high school graduate, some college/associate’s degree, or bachelor’s degree or higher) and race/ethnicity (White, Hispanic/Latino, African-American/Black, Asian/Pacific Islander, or Other/Multiple Races).
+State Health Compare presents annual, state-level smoking rates, specifically rates of adults who smoke traditional tobacco cigarettes based on findings from the Behavioral Risk Factor Surveillance System (BRFSS).
 BRFSS defines smoking as individuals who smoked 100 or more cigarettes in their lifetime and who currently smoke some days or every day.

 Generate customized graphics using this data by selecting one of the options below.